Welcome to the Health Services Department

 District School Nurses:

-- Provide health care as the District’s only credentialed, licensed, qualified health professionals to students, staff, and parents.
+- Provide health care as the District’s only credentialed, licensed, qualified health professional for students, staff, and parents.

-- Use nursing process and assessment skills to make nursing diagnosis based on clinical judgment in all areas including emergency care.
+- Use nursing process and assessment skills to make a nursing diagnosis based on clinical judgment in all areas, including emergency care.

 - Interpret medical orders, medical reports, and medical technology.